fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-6.md

 Additionally, because the language is no longer concerned with false-positives from explicitly-written types, TypeScript can conclude that a type is infinitely expanding much earlier, and save a bunch of work in checking for type compatibility.
 As a result, libraries on DefinitelyTyped like `redux-immutable`, `react-lazylog`, and `yup` saw a 50% reduction in check-time.

-You may already have this change because it was cherry-picked into TypeScript 4.5.3, but it is a notable feature of TypeScript 4.6 which you can read up more about [here](https://github.com/microsoft/TypeScript/pull/46599).
+You may already have this change because it was cherry-picked into TypeScript 4.5.3, but it is a notable feature of TypeScript 4.6 which you can read up more about [here ↗](https://github.com/microsoft/TypeScript/pull/46599).

 ## Indexed Access Inference Improvements {#indexed-access-inference-improvements}